peterjhyoon/rsa-math/README.md

 # RSA_math

-Mathematics of Encryption / Decryption in RSA Systems Using Python
+Aims to simulate the encryption / decryption process in RSA systems using python.
+Uses simple techniques to replicate the mathematics behind RSA.